OfficeDev/office-js-docs-pr/docs/excel/custom-functions-overview.md

 -   Help URLs and parameter descriptions are not yet used by Excel.

--   Publishing add-ins to the Office Store or Office 365 centralized deployment that use custom functions.
+-   Publishing add-ins that use custom functions to AppSource or via Office 365 centralized deployment.

 -   Custom functions are not available on Excel on Mac, Excel for iOS, and Excel Online.